yamka-app/client-electron/README.md

 ![](promo.png)

-:construction: Both the client the back-end are in their aplha stage right now. :construction:\
+:construction: Both the client the back end are in their aplha stage right now. :construction:\
 Latest version: **0.7.2**

 ## Committing code